trailofbits/test-fuzz/README.md

       --backtrace                 Display backtraces
       --consolidate               Move one target's crashes, hangs, and work queue to its corpus; to consolidate all targets, use --consolidate-all
+      --coverage <OBJECT>         Generate coverage for corpus, crashes, hangs, or work queue.
+Note that generating coverage for instrumented fuzz targets is not supported.
       --cpus <N>                  Fuzz using at most <N> cpus; default is all but one --display <OBJECT>          Display corpus, crashes, generic args, `impl` generic args, hangs, or work queue.
 By default, an uninstrumented fuzz target is used.